isomerpages/govtech-gobusiness-main/_energy_efficiency_grant/overview.md

     - Grant quantum computed based on EE equipment's expected lifetime energy savings</td>
   </tr>
 </table>
-*only applicable for companies in the Manufacturing sector.
+*only applicable for companies in the Manufacturing and Construction sector.

 ----